 Cover expansion gaps using:

-Do not fix skirting directly to the floorboards.
-For glue-down installations, avoid heavy traffic until the adhesive has fully cured.
+For glue-down installations, avoid heavy traffic until the adhesive cures fully.

 Step 11: Inspect the Finished Straight Plank Floor